bopwerks/omnino/README.md

 # Omnino

 Omnino is a windowing system for web applications, inspired by the Acme text editor.
 It divides the display, or a portion of it, into columns and windows which may be created, deleted, resized, and reordered.
+A [live demo](https://bopwerks.github.io/omnino/) is available.

 ![Screenshot](screenshot.png?raw=true "Screenshot")